rule

 Text 39

-After he heard that ominous voice meditated Lord Indra with great scrutiny and arrived he thereupon at the insight that something of foam had to be the means that was neither dry or wet.
+After having heard that ominous voice Lord Indra meditated most attentively and arrived thereupon at the insight that foam had to be the way that was neither dry nor wet.

 Text 40

-Thus he forced through Namuci's throat a weapon wet nor dry, upon which all the sages pleased covered the almighty one with flowergarlands.
+Thus he took hold of Namuci's head [and killed him] with the weapon that was wet nor dry [by forcing it down his throat].
+Thereupon all the sages most pleased covered the almighty one with flower garlands.

 Thus he forced through Namuci's throat a weapon wet nor dry, upon which all the sages pleased covered the almighty one with flowergarlands.
 (Vedabase)